vanus-labs/docs/content/getting-started/Vanus-ai.md

 ---
 # Vanus AI
 Vanus AI is a user-friendly platform powered by artificial intelligence that seamlessly integrates Large Language Models (LLMs), SaaS, Databases, and other systems.
 It enables users to rapidly build AI applications without coding, providing broad access to information and knowledge-based content.
-The platform offers LLM integration for leveraging powerful language models, Integration with SaaS services such as WordPress, WhatsApp, Amazon Web Services, and other web applications.
-Additionally, it enables the development of knowledge bases for storing and retrieving information, complemented by real-time data streaming for responsive and up-to-date applications.
+The platform offers LLM integration for leveraging powerful language models, integration with SaaS services such as WordPress, WhatsApp, Amazon Web Services, and other web applications.
+Additionally, it enables the development of different types of knowledge base for storing and retrieving information, complemented by real-time data streaming for responsive and up-to-date applications.

-Vanus AI's code-free development approach makes it accessible to all users, while scalability, security, and support are additional advantages.
-Users simply need to select their desired service, connect it with Vanus AI using relevant credentials, and leverage integrated LLMs to create AI applications customized with user-specific data, with various functions like language translation, content generation, acting as a chatbot and FAQ bot.
+Vanus AI's no-code development approach makes it accessible to all users and also provides scalability, security, and support to the users' application.
+With Vanus AI, users can leverage various templates like video creation assistants, that can generate quality videos based on the users' prompt.
+Business owners can also leverage the AI customer service template to create chatbots that can answer customers' questions in an intuitive way.

 ## Getting Started
 Become part of our thriving community of businesses and developers who harness the power of **[Vanus AI](https://ai.vanus.ai)** to build AI-powered applications and seamlessly integrate them with their preferred SaaS applications.